Carbon Neutral Carbon

 Our forests and organic farmlands provide a natural form of CCS that have the ability to sequester gigatons of atmospheric carbon while creating healthy ecosystems that foster native biodiversity.
 Leuenberger

-With the recent Chatham House biomass study, Woody Biomass for Power and Heat Impacts on the Global Climate, there is now overwhelming evidence that argues woody biomass is not carbon neutral and increases global carbon emissions.
+With the recent Chatham House biomass study, Woody Biomass for Power and Heat: Impacts on the Global Climate, there is now overwhelming evidence that affirms woody biomass is not carbon neutral and increases global carbon emissions.
 As “America’s Environmental College,” I implore Unity College to help establish a biomass energy public forum that scientifically addresses the environmental impacts of using woody biomass for energy and heat.
 Unity College was the first to divest of fossil fuels; they should also be the first to publicly divest of woody biomass.
 The world is looking for guidance on how to effectively use woody biomass in their carbon reduction plans.
 Unity College has a golden opportunity to grow its curriculum while positioning itself as a global leader in developing advanced carbon management practices that spur new industries and jobs in forestry, agriculture, aquaculture and environmental science.